 This component of the POD Teacher Workshops is designed to help you plan for one Geospatial Inquiry to supplement an existing lesson.
-First, brainstorm ideas of concepts you currently teach that could be enhanced through Geospatial inquiry.
-Then the Geospatial Inquiry Template is introduced.
-Select a big idea/concept and possible guiding questions that will guide a Geospatial Inquiry you can implement within the next 6 months.
+The Geospatial Inquiry Template is introduced.
+You will choose the big ideas/concepts and possible guiding questions that will guide the Geospatial Inquiry.